hschellman/training-docs/setup.md

 ## Requirements

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account.
-See the [Indico Requirement page](https://indico.fnal.gov/event/54191/page/2930-requirements) for more information.
+See the [Indico Requirement page][indico-event-requirements] for more information.
 Windows users are invited to review the [Putty Setup page]({{ site.baseurl }}/putty.html).

 > ## Note